 Main job location is defined as the place where you spend most of your working time.

-Time Test for Employees
+Time Test For Employees

 To deduct your moving expenses, you also must meet either the time test for employees or the time test for self-employed persons.

 If you are an employee, you must work full-time for at least 39 weeks during the first 12 months after you arrive in the new location.
-This is called the 39-week test.
+It is called the 39-week test.
 These four rules apply: